 Behr Consumer Reports

-While we respect the tests and reviews of others, lab results and controlled test site offer limited results.
+While we respect tests and other reviewers, lab tests and controlled environments offer limited results.
 While our findings are in no way scientific, field results over the course of 20 years have allowed us a long-term evaluation of performances under a wide range of circumstances.

 When there is a consensus among paint professionals across the nation, there are justifications that don’t always translate in writing.
 Still, our experiences are non-bias and first hand which in many cases are a better reflection of true performances.